 Stage 1 — Treatment Engagement

-During stage 1, a person’s care team determines their presenting problems with respect to substance use; physical, psychological, and social functioning; and their social support network.
-Also, the counselor explains program rules and expectations and works to stabilize any crises.
-This stage will include the detox stage, when the person feels most in crisis.
 One of the dangers of this stage of treatment is that it is often the most difficult and a person in recovery will be tempted to quit so one of the most important tasks during this stage is to foster commitment to the program for the person in recovery.
 This stage typically lasts from a few days to a few weeks and focuses on the following goals:

-• Completed withdrawal from substance use
+- Completed withdrawal from substance use

-• Resolved any immediate crises
+- Resolved any immediate crises

-• Completed orientation to recovery program
+- Completed orientation to the recovery program

-• Established a treatment plan with treatment providers
+- Established a treatment plan with treatment providers

-• Attended scheduled sessions regularly
+- Attended scheduled sessions regularly

-• Completed the assessment process
+- Completed the assessment process

 Stage 2 — Early Recovery

-Stage 2 is highly structured with educational opportunities, group involvement, and the introduction of new behaviors to help a person develop the skills they need to continue recovery, address lapses, and build a life in recovery.
+Stage 2 is highly structured with educational opportunities, group involvement, and the introduction of new behaviors to help a person develop the skills they need to build a life in recovery and address potential lapses.
 The early recovery stage will likely involve inpatient care or intensive outpatient care.
-Early recovery involves the end of the detox stage, and likely transition into a residential treatment program where a person will learn skills to continue their recovery.
-Early recovery lasts from 6 weeks to 3 months and includes the following goals:

-• Abstinence from substance use for 30 days or longer
+- Abstinence from substance use for 30 days or longer

-• Completed goals as indicated in the treatment plan
+- Completed goals as indicated in the treatment plan

-• Created and implemented a plan for relapse prevention and continuing care
+- Created and implemented a plan for relapse prevention and continuing care

-• Regular support group participation
+- Regular support group participation

-• Maintained a substance free social support network
+- Maintained a substance-free social support network

-• Obtained stable, substance free housing
+- Obtained stable, substance-free housing

-• Resolved any situations that may trigger relapse
+- Resolved any situations that may trigger relapse

 Stage 3 — Maintenance

 Doing effective treatment in a continuum of care means that, over time, care will become less intensive, and contact with treatment staff will taper off.
 This is what occurs during the maintenance stage.
 A person and their care team must prepare for the transition to less intensive treatment.
 This transition to less intensive forms of care is a transition that must be approached with care.
-Removal of supports too soon can lead to relapse.
-Often the care received during stage 3 can be provided by the same staff and in the same facility.
-In other cases, a person receives care through a different facility that specializes in a transitional period of care.
-The maintenance stage typically lasts from 2 months to one year.
-The goals of the maintenance stage are as follows:
+Removal of support too soon can lead to relapse.

-• Solidify recovery
+- Solidify recovery

-• Practice relapse prevention skills.
+- Practice relapse prevention skills

-• Improve emotional health.
+- Improve emotional health

-• Broaden supportive social networks.
+- Broaden supportive social networks

-• Address problem areas.
+- Address problem areas

 Stage 4 — Community Support